Pakistan Shi'ites to bury bomb victims after meeting PM

 "Our government would feel our pain if they were facing the same situation," he said.

-Many Shi'ites are bitter that it took three days for the Pakistani prime minister to come and address their protest, and say the government has done little to stem the spiralling sectarian violence.
+Many Shi'ites are bitter that it took three days for the Pakistani prime minister to come and address their protest, and say the government has done little to stem the spiraling sectarian violence.

 More than 400 Shi'ite were killed in Pakistan last year, many by hitmen or bombs, and the perpetrators are almost never caught.
 Some were children gunned down as their parents took them to school.